yakir1991/lora-lite-phy/README.md

 With the helper scripts above you can generate a canonical vector, inspect GNU Radio's intermediate buffers, and then run either `./build/test_gr_pipeline` or `python3 scripts/decode_offline_recording_final.py` on the same file.
 The expectation is that the decoded payload bytes and CRC outcomes will match between the two implementations.

+## Debugging notes

+- See [`docs/offline_decode_investigation.md`](docs/offline_decode_investigation.md) for the post-mortem on a failure where the offline decoder stopped after the header stage because the payload symbol count was hard-coded in the C++ pipeline.
+The notes summarise the symptom observed via `scripts/decode_offline_recording_final.py`, the fix in `src/rx/gr_pipeline.cpp`, and the open follow-ups that should be considered during future maintenance.

 ## New Pipeline Features